Website & platform compliance

 Texas Data Privacy and Security Act

-Texas's comprehensive privacy law.
-Applies to any business processing Texas residents' data that is not a small business under the SBA definition — broader applicability than most state privacy laws.
+Applies to any business processing Texas residents' data that is not a small business under the SBA definition — no revenue or volume threshold beyond that, making it broader than most state privacy laws.
+Grants standard consumer privacy rights.

 website-platform-compliance